Everything you need to know about hiking the Overland Track in Tasmania, one of the top 10 multi-day hikes in all of Australia!

 - Day 2: Lake Windermere to Pelion Hut – 16.8km

 - Day 3: Pelion Hut to Bert Nicols – 18.2km

 - Day 4: Bert Nicols to Lake St Clair – 9km to Narcissus, 26.5km to Cynthia Bay

 Most people choose to complete the self guided Overland Track in 6 days, as that is what Parks Tasmania recommends.

-It offers ample time to see most of the highlights along the track, including a few side trips if you’re feeling fit, without being too rushed.
+It offers ample time to see most of the highlights along the track like Cradle Mountain, including a few side excursions if you’re feeling fit, without being too rushed.